Wednesday, August 31, 2011

 Georgette Heyer on Kindle

-I just saw a notice that in celebration of Heyer's birthday her books are being offered for Kindle users.
-Every single title is being offered for $1.99 for a period of one week.
+I just saw a notice that in celebration of Heyer's birthday her books are being offered for Kindle users: Every single title for $1.99 for one week.
 Since I'm a newbie to Heyer I can't recommend the best ones, but if you read the comments on my previous post, you'll find quite a few suggestions.
 Enjoy!

 Wednesday, August 10, 2011